Robust Monotone Submodular Function Maximization: Main Results

 \subsubsection{$(1-1/e)$ Algorithms for $\tau=o(k)$ in the presence of ``copies''}

 Assume we have $\tau$ copies available for each $a_i\in N$.
-As we did for $\tau=1$, we would like to determine a small critical set of elements, copy them and then add the rest of the elements greedily to get a set of size $k$.
+As we did for $\tau=1$, we would like to determine a small critical set of elements, copy them (possibly many times) and then add the rest of the elements greedily to get a set of size $k$.
 In order to understand how large the critical set should be, recall that in the proof of Theorem \ref{2cpy}, we relied on the fact that $f(\{a_1,a_2\})$ is at least twice as much as the value removed by the minimizer, and then we could use Lemma \ref{key} to get the desired ratio.
 To get a similar concentration result on the first few elements for larger $\tau$, we start with an initial set of size $2\tau$ and in particular, we can start with $A_{2\tau}=\{a_1,a_2,\dots,a_{2\tau}\}$.
 Additionally, similar to the 2-Copy algorithm, we also want the set to be unaffected by removal of up to $\tau$ elements from $A_{2\tau}$.
 We do this by adding $\tau$ copies of each element in $A_{2\tau}$.
-More concretely, consider the algorithm that greedily picks the set $A_{k-2\tau^2}=\{a_1,a_2,\dots,a_{k-2\tau^2}\}$, and then copies each element in $A_{2\tau}=\{a_1,a_2,\dots,a_{2\tau}\}\subseteq A_{k-2\tau^2}$, $\tau$ times, resulting in $\tau+1$ instances of each element in $A_{2\tau}$ (counting the element itself).
-Denote the set of copies by $C(A_{2\tau})$ then we have $|C(A_{2\tau})|=2\tau^2$.
-Thus, the algorithm outputs the set Observe that this is the same as the 2-Copy algorithm when $\tau=1$.
+More concretely, consider the algorithm that greedily picks the set $A_{k-2\tau^2}=\{a_1,a_2,\dots,a_{k-2\tau^2}\}$, and copies each element in $A_{2\tau}=\{a_1,a_2,\dots,a_{2\tau}\}\subseteq A_{k-2\tau^2}$, $\tau$ times.
+Denote the set of copies by $C(A_{2\tau})$ and we have $|C(A_{2\tau})|=2\tau^2$.
+To summarize, the algorithm outputs the set Observe that when $\tau=1$, this coincides with the 2-Copy algorithm.